Purine Content of 200+ Foods: Gout Chart (2026)

 Beans 188 mg (dry), 60 mg (cooked) Safe 2-3x weekly

 Important: Research shows plant-based purines do NOT increase gout risk the way animal purines do.
 These vegetables can be eaten regularly despite moderate purine content.
+Purine values for individual foods can be cross-referenced in the USDA FoodData Central database, which we use to verify the data in our gout-safe foods directory.

 Low-purine foods (eat freely)